ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

        changed
-        | True if the state was changed, otherwise False
+        | True if the state was changed, otherwise False.

         | **returned**: always
         | **type**: bool